-Environment Canterbury senior biodiversity adviser Frances Schmechel says lessons only recently learned on other braided rivers are now being applied to the Waimakariri.
+Environment Canterbury senior biodiversity adviser Frances Schmechel said lessons only recently learned on other braided rivers are now being applied to the Waimakariri.

 Many are focused in 17 ‘‘priority biodiversity areas’’ formed along with the Waimakariri River Regional Park in 2006 as part of a shift from flood protection only to more ecologically sound principles.

-The creation and topping up of islands for birds to nest on, the removal of weeds that provide cover for predators, and riversideplantings to support eels, whitebait and other aquatic life are now showing promise, Schmechel says.
+The creation and topping up of islands for birds to nest on; the removal of weeds that provide cover for predators; and riverside plantings to support eels, whitebait and other aquatic life are now showing promise, Schmechel said.

-‘‘There’s a lot of potential if we can expand what we’re doing now,’’ she says, adding that the efforts are ‘‘all quite new’’.
+‘‘There’s a lot of potential if we can expand what we’re doing now,’’ she said, adding that the efforts are ‘‘all quite new’’.

 ‘‘We’ve known how to manage in bush for quite a while but we’re only recently learning how to manage these big braided river systems.’’